-The basic stratum contains ordinary fractions written with a fraction line but none of the composite fractions.
+The basic stratum contains none of the composite fractions (but ordinary fractions written with fraction line).
 Very strange is its way to speak of concrete mixed numbers.
-On the first few pages they look quite regular - e.g. "d. $6\frac{27}{28}$ de denaio", meaning "denari 6, $\frac{27}{28}$ of a denaro".
+On the first few pages they look quite regular - e.g. "d.
+6 $\frac{27}{28}$ de denaio", meaning "denari 6, $\frac{27}{28}$ of a denaro".
 Then, suddenly (with some slips that show the compiler to copy from material written in the normal way) the system changes, and we find expressions like "d. $\frac{2}{7}$ 4 de denaio", "denari $\frac{2}{7}$ 4 of a denaro" - obviously a misshaped compromise between Fibonacci's way to write mixed numbers with the way of the source material, which hence can not have been produced by Fibonacci (all his extant works write simple and composite fractions as well as mixed numbers in the same way as the Liber abbaci).
-All in all, the Livero dell'abbecho is thus evidence, firstly, that the Maghreb notations adopted by Fibonacci had not gained foothold in the early Italian abbacus environment (which it would by necessity have, had Fibonacci's works been the inspiration); secondly, that the aspiration of the compiler to dress himself in the robes of the famous culture here was not accompanied by understanding of these notations (nor of other advanced matters presented by Fibonacci).
+All in all, the Livero dell'abbecho is thus evidence, on one hand, that the Maghreb notations adopted by Fibonacci had not gained foothold in the early Italian abbacus environment, secondly, that the aspiration of the compiler to dress himself in the robes of the famous culture hero was not accompanied by understanding of these notations (nor of other advanced matters presented by Fibonacci).

-The other early abbacus book is the Columbia Algorism (New York, Columbia University, MS X511 AL3, ed.
-(Vogel, 1977)).
-The manuscript was written in the fourteenth century, but a new reading of a coin list which it contains dates this list to the years 1278-1284 (Travaini, 2003, pp. 88-92).
-Since the shapes of numerals are mostly those of the thirteenth century (with occasional slips, where the scribe uses those of his own epoch) (Vogel, 1977, p.
-12), a dating close to the coin list seems plausible - for which reason we must suppose the Columbia Algorism to be (a fairly scrupulous copy of) the oldest extant abbacus book.
+The other early abbacus book is the "Columbia Algorism" (New York, Columbia University, MS X 511 A113, ed.
+[Vogel 1977]).
+The manuscript was written in the fourteenth century, but a new reading of a coin list which it contains dates this list to the years 1278-1284 [Travaini 2003: 88-92].
+Since the shapes of numerals are mostly those of the thirteenth century (with occasional slips, where the scribe used those of his own epoch) [Vogel 1977: 12], a dating close to the coin list seems plausible - for which reason we must suppose the Columbia algorism to be (a fairly scrupulous copy of) the oldest extant abbacus book.